djbertolo/mini-lua/README.md

 MiniLua is a research project exploring static type inference for a dynamically-typed scripting language.
 The project aims to involve:
 - Designing a simplified subset of the Lua language
-- Inplementing a full lexer, recursive descent parser, and abstract syntax tree (AST)
+- Implementing a full lexer, recursive descent parser, and abstract syntax tree (AST)
 - Constructing a constraint-based type inference engine
 - Implementing a Hindley-Milner style of unification system
 - Detecting type-errors, misuse of tables, and inconsistent returns